IST356M001SP25/assignment-07-jzpeeler/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned how to make a complete web scraping pipeline using playwright.
+I learned how to navigate and extract structured data from a ebpage using CSS and Xpath selectors, and how to sory yhrm by d]extected data